 OPT005: Acute Eye Care 2

-This module aims to provide postgraduate optometrists with the opportunity to enhance their skills in acute eye care practice to an advanced level.
+This module aims to provide you with the opportunity to enhance your skills in acute eye care practice to an advanced level.

-Students are encouraged to use advanced instrumentation to investigate certain causes of acute eye problems and work through case history scenarios which reflect advanced, unusual and mixed examples of acute eye conditions in practice with an emphasis on practical skills training, e.g. foreign body removal and binocular vision assessment.
+On this module, you will use advanced instrumentation to investigate certain causes of acute eye problems and work through case history scenarios which reflect advanced, unusual and mixed examples of acute eye conditions in practice with an emphasis on practical skills training.

 |Duration||25 contact hours over one academic term|